nataliaferrazzo/nataliaferrazzo/README.md

   <h1 align="center">Natália Capra Ferrazzo</h1>
   <br/>

-  I'm an engineering physicist graduated from UFRGS and a master's student in Quantum Information at the Sorbonne University who dreams about becoming a Quantum Software Engineer someday.
+  I'm an engineering physicist graduated in 2022 from UFRGS and a master's student in Quantum Information at the Sorbonne University who dreams about becoming a Quantum Software Engineer someday.

   I also love Data Science 📊 and Machine Learning 🤖
   </strong>